SR 80 (Southern Blvd) Bridge Replacement Project

 - Pour concrete for tide relief bridge deck spans

-- Construction of tide relief bridge piers
+- Construction of approach to the tide relief bridge

 - Construction of bascule (movable) bridge